-Your personal data will be retained in accordance with the specific requirements of the relevant Act of Parliament pertaining to your IP right.
+Your personal data will be retained in accordance with the IPO’s data retention and disposal policies.

-Your personal data is not used in any automated decision making (making a decision solely by automated means without any human involvement) or profiling (automated processing of personal data to evaluate certain conditions about an individual).
+Your personal data is not used in any automated decision making (a decision made solely by automated means without any human involvement) or profiling (automated processing of personal data to evaluate certain conditions about an individual).

 We will process your personal data for the purpose for which we collected it.
 If we process your personal data for another purpose that we reasonably consider to be compatible with the original purpose, we will notify you and explain the legal basis which allows us to do so.

 Please note that we might process your personal data without your knowledge or consent, in compliance with the above rules where this is required or permitted by law.